shaunpersad/inspiration-architect/README.md

 };
 ```

-The contents of these three files will then be merged into a single object that looks like:
+The contents of these three files will then be automatically merged into a single object at runtime that looks like:
 ```
 {
     a_sample: 'one',